Hyundai Ioniq Electric review (2016-2022)

 The Hyundai Ioniq Electric is a five-seater and most shapes and sizes of passengers should find that it offers plenty of space for a comfortable journey.
 The sloping roof looks like it could cut into headroom, but we were pleasantly surprised.
 However, the taller Nissan Leaf does offer a little more space overall for those in the back.

 There’s good visibility for all thanks to large windows and slim door pillars.
 The rear head restraints actually impede rear visibility more than the horizontal bar that divides the rear windscreen – you notice the latter in your rear-view mirror, but it doesn’t have a big effect on overall visibility.

 Boot space is comparable with a small family hatchback – at 357 litres, it actually slightly eclipses the Toyota Prius and runs the 380 litres of the Volkswagen Golf hatchback reasonably close.
 It can be expanded further to 1,417 litres if you fold the rear seats out of use.

 Considering that the battery pack sits under the boot floor, this is actually a fairly respectable figure, although it should be mentioned that the charging kit does encroach slightly on the available space.
 It’s still a usefully shaped load area, though.

 Reliability & safety

-The Hyundai Ioniq range was a new design from the ground up when it was launched in 2016 and the Ioniq Electric adds a further layer of state-of-the-art technology.
+The Hyundai Ioniq range was a new design from the ground up when it was launched in 2016 and the Ioniq Electric adds a further layer of technology.
 While this technology was new for Hyundai, the Ioniq became the brand’s best scoring car and the ninth best car overall in our 2020 Driver Power survey.
 In 2021 the car dropped to 27th overall - still a good result - and came top for running costs.